Midnight Flight: Chapter 13 — Notes from Readers

 One family’s experience of White Flight and the racial transformation of Chicago’s South Side (an online novel)

 By Ray Hanania

-Send us your comments and memories and I will post them here.
+Send us your comments, letters and memories and I will post them here.
+Email me by clicking here.
 You must let me know if you do not want your letter or email posted, or if you want your name replaced by your initials or “anonymous.”
 Only appropriate and courteous emails will be published.
-Your memories will help offers to remember, too.
-Thanks
+Your memories will help others to remember, too.
+Thanks.

 I started reading your remembrances.
 We sure had an interesting mix of ethnic groups in the neighborhood and at school.
 I read some of the things about your dad.
 I became a father late in life also.
 My wife was older too though, unlike your mom.
 Our girls keep us on our toes.

 I’m a guitar player too.
 Do you still play?
 I don’t play out too much these days.
 Family and work keep me busy enough.
 Besides playing rock and roll, I used to play in Serbian music bands too.

 I noticed that you went though the trouble to name the railroads that bordered our neighborhood.
 I have always been interested in trains.
 I don’t mean to nitpick but the tracks that ran east and west between 94th and 95th were owned by the Belt Railway of Chicago and the Rock Island in the time when we lived there.